RoboFAC: A Comprehensive Framework for Robotic Failure Analysis and Correction: Discussion

 \section{Discussion}

-\textbf{Conclusion.} In this paper, we introduce the RoboFAC dataset, a large-scale and diverse robotic failure dataset that labels multi-dimensional information.
-We also present the RoboFAC model, a multimodal large model specifically developed for robotic failure analysis and correction, which is capable of Task Understanding, Failure Analysis, and Failure Correction based on robot video.
-Extensive experiments demonstrate that the RoboFAC model achieves state-of-the-art performance on our evaluation benchmark, and the model can effectively improve the success rate when integrated as an external critic in real-world VLA control tasks.
+\textbf{Conclusion.} In this paper, we present RoboFAC, a comprehensive framework for robotic failure analysis and correction, comprising a large-scale multi-dimensional dataset and a specialized multimodal model.
+The dataset provides diverse failure scenarios with rich annotations spanning task understanding, failure diagnosis, and corrective reasoning.
+Built upon this foundation, the RoboFAC model demonstrates substantial improvements in failure reasoning over its pre-trained baseline, while achieving competitive performance against general-purpose models such as GPT-4o.
+When deployed as an external critic within real-world VLA control pipelines, RoboFAC enhances task success rates and enables robust failure recovery with low-latency inference, underscoring its practical value for embodied AI applications.

-\textbf{Limitations and Future Work.} Although we have demonstrated that the RoboFAC model’s correction suggestions can effectively assist the VLA model in recovering from failures, our current integration of the model into the VLA-controlled robotic system is not yet seamless.
-In future work, we aim to explore more natural and automated mechanisms for delivering correction suggestions.
-Such improvements could enable the development of a fully automated system for collecting robotic failure recovery data.
-Moreover, apply our model exclusively to the VLA model in this work.
-However, for hierarchical policies, more targeted correction strategies could be designed: high-level correction and low-level correction may be applied directly to the high-level planner and low-level controller, respectively.
-This is also a promising direction for future research.
+\textbf{Limitations and Future Work.} While RoboFAC's correction suggestions effectively assist VLA models in recovering from failures, the current integration into robotic systems is not yet fully seamless.
+Future work will explore more natural and automated mechanisms for delivering correction suggestions, which could further enable automated failure recovery data collection.
+Additionally, our current work applies RoboFAC exclusively to end-to-end VLA models.
+Extending the approach to hierarchical policies where high-level and low-level corrections are applied to the planner and controller respectively, represents another promising direction for future research.